• Home

 By Cathy Moran

 After your bankruptcy, one of the hardest questions is figuring out just which debts were discharged.
 Eliminating debts was the whole point of filing bankruptcy.
 You’ve got a court order, but no list.
 You and your creditors understandably expect to find a single document telling them what debts are no longer enforceable and which survive the bankruptcy.
-No […]
+No such […]

 Filed Under: How bankruptcy works Tagged With: 2016, California